 Basically, ending at Dorchester prevented them from getting in the way of the "L".
 North Shore Line service to Dorchester ceased in 1938 when the service was cut back to Roosevelt.

-Despite the lack of a station facility there, Dorchester came back into the public eye on March 4, 1982, when service on the Jackson Park branch was suspended south of 61st Street due to structural defects in the Dorchester bridge over the Illinois Central Railroad.
+Despite the lack of a station facility there, Dorchester came back into the public eye on March 4, 1982, when service on the Jackson Park branch was suspended south of 61st Street due to structural defects in the bridge over the Illinois Central Railroad, which was located immediately east of where the Dorchester station had been.
 On December 12, 1982, service was restored as far as the University stop.
 The defective bridge was demolished in 1987.

-Ever since, talk abounded of re-extending the Jackson Park branch to Dorchester and building a new terminal there.
-Mayor Jane Byrne announced a four-point program in 1982 that included a new Jackson Park branch terminal at Dorchester, providing direct access to the Illinois Central commuter line and a CTA® bus terminal.
-Work began in the 1990s on this extension from University to Dorchester.
+After service was resumed only as far as University, west of the Illinois Central embankment and the defective Dorchester Bridge, talk abounded of re-extending the Jackson Park branch to Dorchester and building a new terminal there.
+Mayor Jane Byrne announced a four-point program in 1982 that included a new Jackson Park branch terminal at Dorchester, providing a direct connection to the Illinois Central commuter line and a CTA bus terminal for intermodal transfers.

 1"Shop Track" First and Fastest.
 Vol. X, No. 3 (Autumn 1994), 14.